ABET Compliance

 ABET Student Outcomes

-Starting Fall 2019, The Engineering Technology Department has been be using the new ABET student outcomes listed below:
+Starting Fall 2019, the Engineering Technology Department has been using the following ABET student outcomes for the Bachelor of Science in Industrial Engineering Technology (B.S. in IET) degree program:

 - an ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly-defined engineering problems appropriate to the discipline;